zefir6/yarn-configurator/replit.md

 - **New YARN Metrics dashboard**: Added comprehensive UI for configuring YARN connection and viewing live cluster data
 - **Fixed file modification timestamps**: Application now shows actual XML file modification time instead of application startup time
 - **Enhanced decimal input validation**: Form fields now properly handle decimal input with custom validation patterns
+- **Updated to European date/time standards**: Application now displays dates in DD-MM-YYYY format and uses 24-hour time throughout the interface

 The application is designed to be deployed locally with comprehensive deployment instructions provided in README.md.
 It supports both in-memory storage for development and PostgreSQL for production use.
 The application includes full documentation for local deployment, Docker deployment, system service setup, and Hadoop integration.